Case study, SmartSubs, Freelance, 2024

 What the research actually told us

 Two weeks of research before touching a design file.
-I ran a survey across 60 participants and followed up with one-on-one interviews with a subset.
-The goal wasn't to document the methods for their own sake.
-It was to build enough evidence to make decisions that could be defended.
+I ran a survey across 60 participants and followed up with one-to-one interviews with a subset.
+The key question wasn't how to design a tracker.
+It was whether visibility was even the real problem, or whether people needed help deciding what to do once they could see everything.

 70%